Corrie09/EconometricsHW8/README.md

-markdown# Policy Evaluation Assignment 8: Difference-in-Differences
+# Policy Evaluation Assignment 8: Difference-in-Differences

 ## Overview
 This folder contains all materials required for Assignment 8.
 It includes: